chasets/json_processing_example/README.md

     - ~~compare parquet records written to json records read~~

 ### More data, including dups
-1. manually mock up data including dup timestamps
+1. ~~manually mock up data including dup timestamps~~
-2. handle dups (sort so we control which dups are dropped; maintain portability to spark)
+2. ~~handle dups (sort so we control which dups are dropped; maintain portability to spark)~~

-3. what about partitioning?
+Let's not do any partition handling.
 No need to overcomplicate without knowing more.
 Write up some notes, but don't assume partition structure.

-* add dup tests (both dataframe and separately for output files)
+* ~~add dup tests~~

 ### Generative testing, add multiple file capability
 1. use Hypothesis for generative tests (property-based testing)